 Tessa Jolls is President and CEO of the Center for Media Literacy, a position she has held since 1999.
 She also founded the Consortium for Media Literacy, a nonprofit which provides research and a monthly newsletter publication.
 During her tenure at CML, she restructured the organization to focus, grow and change, preparing to meet the demand for an expanded vision of literacy for the 21st Century.
 Her primary focus is working in partnership to demonstrate how media literacy works through school and community-based implementation programs.
 She actively contributes to the development of the media literacy field internationally through her speaking, writing and consulting, with curriculum development and research projects, and through publishing and disseminating new curricular and training materials.

 She created the concept, co-authored and published the CML MediaLit Kit, a collection of media literacy resources featuring professional development and curricular materials.
 These resources all center around CML’s research-based framework for media literacy education, which is recognized world-wide as an “onramp” for teaching and learning that is consistent and can be replicated, measured, evaluated and scaled.
-Works from the CML MediaLit Kit have been translated into Spanish, Arabic, Turkish, Portuguese and Bosnian.
+Works from the CML MediaLit Kit have been translated into Spanish, Arabic, Turkish, Portuguese, Korean and Bosnian.
 CML’s comprehensive Trilogy, called Media Literacy: A System for Learning AnyTime, AnyWhere provides the basics for educators interested in change management and the new role of media librarians in schools, as well as for integrating media literacy throughout the curriculum through media deconstruction (“reading”) and construction/production (“writing”).

 Training, Research and Implementation Projects